 A detailed explanation of eligible activities is found in Section 5305 of the Act.
 Each activity must address one of the three National Objectives (Section II).

 F. Amount and Split of Funds

-Kentucky's 2023 Allocation ESTIMATE based on 2022 HUD letter
+Kentucky's 2024 Allocation ESTIMATE based on 2024 HUD allocation notice